-If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
-If your Post-withdrawal disbursement includes loan funds, BHDI must get your permission before it can disburse them.
+If a Post-withdrawal disbursement includes loan funds, BHDI must aet the student permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.
-BHDI may automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
+BHDI may automatically use all or a portion of your Postwithdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 BHDI needs your permission to use the Post-withdrawal grant disbursement for all other school charges.
 If you do not give your permission, you will be offered the funds.
 However, it may be in your best interest to allow BHDI to keep the funds to reduce your debt at the school.

 There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of vour program before you withdraw, you will not receive any FFEL or Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.